 Please make sure to print out the alignment template at 100 % scale (to be set in the printing dialogue of your browser or operating system).
 Measure the outer rectangle to be sure it is exactly 190 mm long.
 If it is not, scale the template by changing the printer correction factor.

 Cut out the protractor and make sure to punch or cut the hole as precisely as possible.

 Place the alignment protractor on your turntable, set anti skating to zero and the vertical tracking force to a lower weight than you would normally use with your stylus.

 Loosen the screws that hold the cartridge in place just enough so it can be moved, but cannot move by itself.
 Set the stylus precisely onto the outer grid’s center point.
 Lift the tonearm and adjust the cartridge’s angle until its front is parallel with the grid.
 If the front is flat, taping a pencil lead to it will help to make a more precise adjustment.
-Instead of aligning the cartridge with the grid, aligning the cantilever to the center line of the grid is also possible.

 Then check the cartridge alignment on the inner grid.
 Lift the tonearm and move the protractor to place the stylus on the inner grid’s center point.
 If the cartridge is at an angle here, adjust the overhang according to the following illustrations: